Healthy Homemade Marshmallows with Honey

 These homemade healthy marshmallows are naturally sweetened with honey and flavored with freeze-dried fruit.
 They’re light, fluffy, and so much better than store-bought.
 Plus, there’s no corn syrup or refined sugar!

 Looking for more marshmallow recipes?
-Try my rose flavored, classic marshmallows and marshmallow fluff recipe!
+Try my rose flavored marshmallows, classic marshmallow recipe and marshmallow fluff recipe!

 Homemade healthy marshmallows with raspberry.